 Honors Living Earth is an advanced version of the Living Earth course designed to challenge learners who have demonstrated aptitude in science, and are also genuinely interested in understanding the inner workings of the natural world.
 Honors level students have demonstrated strong reading, writing, and speaking.
 This course delves deeper into the scientific concepts than the college prep version.
-Learners in this course are also required to complete a science research project.
+Learners in this course will complete a content-embedded higher level research experiment in first semester and an engineering research project utilizing content from the year in second semester.

-- Ask questions about the natural world - Define and clarify problems within the community and the world - Plan and carry out investigations to provide solutions to a problem - Analyze and interpret data accurately to derive meaning - Develop and use models to represent ideas and explanations - Construct logical explanations and design feasible solutions - Engage in argument from evidence utilizing all modes of communication (speaking, listening, reading, and writing) - Use mathematical and computational thinking to illustrate the relationships of variables, predict behavior of systems, and analyze data - Research scientific inquiries effectively - Evaluate sources of information for validity - Collaborate effectively with other learners - Reflect on science and engineering practices and identifying areas of strength as well as those in need of growth
+- Ask questions about the natural world - Define and clarify problems within the community and the world - Plan and carry out investigations to provide solutions to a problem - Analyze and interpret data accurately to derive meaning - Develop and use models to represent ideas and explanations - Construct logical explanations and design feasible solutions - Engage in argument from evidence utilizing all modes of communication (speaking, listening, reading, and writing) - Use mathematical and computational thinking to illustrate the relationships of variables, predict behavior of systems, and analyze data - · Research scientific inquiries effectively - · Evaluate sources of information for validity - · Collaborate effectively with other learners - Reflect on science and engineering practices and identifying areas of strength as well as those in need of growth